General Admission Policy

 Revocation of Admission

-The School of Education reserves the right to rescind any offer of admission if any discrepancies are found between uploaded and official academic records and test scores or if altered or forged documents are submitted.
+The School of Education reserves the right to rescind any offer of admission if discrepancies are found between uploaded and official academic records and test scores, or if altered or forged documents are submitted.
 All official transcripts from previous institutions (whether a degree has been earned or not) must be listed on the online application form and submitted in an official format to the Office of Admissions.
 Additionally, if any essay, personal statement, or supplemental materials contain plagiarized information, the School of Education will rescind any admission offer.

 Admissions Records Maintenance and Disposal